Three-dimensional simulations of spatiotemporal instabilities in a magneto-optical trap: Simulation method and

+Note that a hydrodynamical description may not be directly comparable to our (kinetic) description.
+Hydrodynamics typically simplifies the phase space by restricting to, e.g., mean-field velocities.
+This is not fulfilled especially in the unstable regime.
+As a consequence, the applicability of such simplified descriptions (see, e.g., the \textit{MOT photon bubble} model \cite{9:fluid}) to the present problem is not obvious.

-\leftskip=-3cm\rightskip=0.15cm We continue now explaining the algorithm and methods used in the implementation of the $F=0\rightarrow F'=1$ model (Sec. \hyperref[sec:a]{II.a}) in our simulations.
-The algorithm is the Leapfrog algorithm \cite{23:Leapfrog}, and the methods include the super-particle method \cite{24:super-particle} and our developed tube method.
-Before getting into detail about these, we sketch first how the simulation proceeds.
-At the initial time $t_0$, a Gaussian cloud is generated, composed of super-particles, i.e., particles that represent collections of regular particles for increasing the simulation speed.
-Next, the beam intensity attenuation is evaluated at the super-particle positions, with help of the tube method.
-Forces acting on each super-particle are then computed, and, using these forces, the Leapfrog algorithm propagates the cloud in time by one time-step $\delta t$.
+\leftskip=0.15cm\rightskip=-3cm Before getting into detail about the different elements involved in our implementation, we sketch first how it proceeds.
+At the initial time $t_0$, a Gaussian cloud is generated, composed of superparticles, i.e., particles that represent collections of regular particles for increasing the simulation speed.
+Next, the beam intensity attenuation is evaluated at the superparticle positions, with help of our developed tube method \cite{30:Thesis}.
+Forces acting on each superparticle are then computed, and, using these forces, the Leapfrog algorithm \cite{23:Leapfrog} propagates the cloud in time by one time-step $\delta t$.
 At the new positions, the attenuation is first evaluated, then the forces are computed, and the algorithm propagates the cloud by one $\delta t$ - this cycle is repeated until the simulation end time $t_{end}$.

 Spatiotemporal instabilities can arise in the simulations, and in Refs. \cite{1:MG, 2:MG} we have demonstrated that we are successful in reproducing experimental behaviors.
-The 3D nature of our simulations is showcased in Fig. \ref{fig:2} (see also online supplementary material \cite{SupplMat}, displaying clouds belonging to different regimes obtained also experimentally (see Ref. \cite{2:MG} for the discussion).
-Prior to this work, simulations of balanced MOT instabilities have only been achieved in quasi-1D, with the beforementioned kinetic model \cite{25:Pohl}.
+The 3D nature of our simulations is showcased in Fig. \ref{fig:2} (see also online Supplemental Material \cite{SupplMat}), displaying clouds belonging to different regimes obtained also experimentally (see Ref. \cite{2:MG} for the discussion).
+Note that in Ref. \cite{25:Pohl}, their kinetic model has been used to achieve simulations of balanced MOT instabilities in quasi-1D.